vibing-ai/verifact/CONTRIBUTING.md

 - Keep functions focused on a single responsibility
 - Use type hints to improve code readability and tooling support
 - Format code with `black` and run `flake8` before committing
+- Use `isort` to organize imports (compatible with black settings)
+- Use `mypy` for static type checking where applicable

 ## Testing Guidelines

 - Write unit tests for all new functionality
-- Tests should be located in the `tests/` directory
+- Tests should be located in the `src/tests/` directory
 - Aim for at least 80% code coverage
+- Set up at minimum an OpenRouter API key in your `.env` file for tests that require model access
+- Use mocks for external services (web search, etc.) when appropriate
 - Run the full test suite before submitting a PR:
   ```
   pytest